paleohayduke/TrafficSimProject/README.md

 TODO:

+-Connect to GUI

+-Clock

+-Bool on node that cars will recognize as an "accident". car will check every node to see if book is there and if it is then it will regenerate a route from its lastWaypoint to its destination ignoring the bad node.
+Need to write an if() in routeFinder to treat accident flagged nodes as dead ends.
+Alternative is to simply disable the connections on the node and the ones surrounding it... this will require making sure that the cars will not try to access an element of their direction list that is out of bounds.

 -Build stop light finder and implement stoplights.
 *start with each light giving protected left turn...
 Eventually get opposite sides to coordinate and protected left but will need multilane roads..